RustBlockchainEngineer/sol-liquity/README.md

 _**Trove:**_ a collateralized debt position, bound to a single Ethereum address.
 Also referred to as a “CDP” in similar protocols.

-_**LUSD**_:  The stablecoin that may be issued from a user's collateralized debt position and freely transferred/traded to any Ethereum address.
-Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 LUSD is always exchangeable for $1 USD worth of ETH.
+_**SOLUSD**_:  The stablecoin that may be issued from a user's collateralized debt position and freely transferred/traded to any Ethereum address.
+Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 SOLUSD is always exchangeable for $1 USD worth of SOL.

 _**Active Trove:**_ an Ethereum address owns an “active Trove” if there is a node in the `SortedTroves` list with ID equal to the address, and non-zero collateral is recorded on the Trove struct for that address.

 _**Closed Trove:**_ a Trove that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the `SortedTroves` list with ID equal to the owning address.

-_**Active collateral:**_ the amount of ETH collateral recorded on a Trove’s struct
+_**Active collateral:**_ the amount of SOL collateral recorded on a Trove’s struct

-_**Active debt:**_ the amount of LUSD debt recorded on a Trove’s struct
+_**Active debt:**_ the amount of SOLUSD debt recorded on a Trove’s struct

 _**Entire collateral:**_ the sum of a Trove’s active collateral plus its pending collateral rewards accumulated from distributions

 _**Entire debt:**_ the sum of a Trove’s active debt plus its pending debt rewards accumulated from distributions

-_**Individual collateralization ratio (ICR):**_ a Trove's ICR is the ratio of the dollar value of its entire collateral at the current ETH:USD price, to its entire debt
+_**Individual collateralization ratio (ICR):**_ a Trove's ICR is the ratio of the dollar value of its entire collateral at the current SOL:USD price, to its entire debt

-_**Nominal collateralization ratio (nominal ICR, NICR):**_ a Trove's nominal ICR is its entire collateral (in ETH) multiplied by 100e18 and divided by its entire debt.
+_**Nominal collateralization ratio (nominal ICR, NICR):**_ a Trove's nominal ICR is its entire collateral (in SOL) multiplied by 100e18 and divided by its entire debt.

 _**Total active collateral:**_ the sum of active collateral over all Troves.
-Equal to the ETH in the ActivePool.
+Equal to the SOL in the ActivePool.

 _**Total active debt:**_ the sum of active debt over all Troves.
-Equal to the LUSD in the ActivePool.
+Equal to the SOLUSD in the ActivePool.

-_**Total defaulted collateral:**_ the total ETH collateral in the DefaultPool
+_**Total defaulted collateral:**_ the total SOL collateral in the DefaultPool

-_**Total defaulted debt:**_ the total LUSD debt in the DefaultPool
+_**Total defaulted debt:**_ the total SOLUSD debt in the DefaultPool

 _**Entire system collateral:**_ the sum of the collateral in the ActivePool and DefaultPool

 _**Entire system debt:**_ the sum of the debt in the ActivePool and DefaultPool

-_**Total collateralization ratio (TCR):**_ the ratio of the dollar value of the entire system collateral at the current ETH:USD price, to the entire system debt
+_**Total collateralization ratio (TCR):**_ the ratio of the dollar value of the entire system collateral at the current SOL:USD price, to the entire system debt

 _**Critical collateralization ratio (CCR):**_ 150%.
 When the TCR is below the CCR, the system enters Recovery Mode.

-_**Borrower:**_ an externally owned account or contract that locks collateral in a Trove and issues LUSD tokens to their own address.
-They “borrow” LUSD tokens against their ETH collateral.
+_**Borrower:**_ an externally owned account or contract that locks collateral in a Trove and issues SOLUSD tokens to their own address.
+They “borrow” SOLUSD tokens against their SOL collateral.

-_**Depositor:**_ an externally owned account or contract that has assigned LUSD tokens to the Stability Pool, in order to earn returns from liquidations, and receive LQTY token issuance.
+_**Depositor:**_ an externally owned account or contract that has assigned SOLUSD tokens to the Stability Pool, in order to earn returns from liquidations, and receive SOLID token issuance.

-_**Redemption:**_ the act of swapping LUSD tokens with the system, in return for an equivalent value of ETH.
-Any account with a LUSD token balance may redeem them, whether or not they are a borrower.
+_**Redemption:**_ the act of swapping SOLUSD tokens with the system, in return for an equivalent value of SOL.
+Any account with a SOLUSD token balance may redeem them, whether or not they are a borrower.

-When LUSD is redeemed for ETH, the ETH is always withdrawn from the lowest collateral Troves, in ascending order of their collateralization ratio.
-A redeemer can not selectively target Troves with which to swap LUSD for ETH.
+When SOLUSD is redeemed for SOL, the SOL is always withdrawn from the lowest collateral Troves, in ascending order of their collateralization ratio.
+A redeemer can not selectively target Troves with which to swap SOLUSD for SOL.

-_**Repayment:**_ when a borrower sends LUSD tokens to their own Trove, reducing their debt, and increasing their collateralization ratio.
+_**Repayment:**_ when a borrower sends SOLUSD tokens to their own Trove, reducing their debt, and increasing their collateralization ratio.

-_**Retrieval:**_ when a borrower with an active Trove withdraws some or all of their ETH collateral from their own trove, either reducing their collateralization ratio, or closing their Trove (if they have zero debt and withdraw all their ETH)
+_**Retrieval:**_ when a borrower with an active Trove withdraws some or all of their SOL collateral from their own trove, either reducing their collateralization ratio, or closing their Trove (if they have zero debt and withdraw all their SOL)

 _**Liquidation:**_ the act of force-closing an undercollateralized Trove and redistributing its collateral and debt.
-When the Stability Pool is sufficiently large, the liquidated debt is offset with the Stability Pool, and the ETH distributed to depositors.
+When the Stability Pool is sufficiently large, the liquidated debt is offset with the Stability Pool, and the SOL distributed to depositors.
 If the liquidated debt can not be offset with the Pool, the system redistributes the liquidated collateral and debt directly to the active Troves with >110% collateralization ratio.

 Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized Trove, or batch liquidate Troves in ascending order of collateralization ratio.

-_**Collateral Surplus**_: The difference between the dollar value of a Trove's ETH collateral, and the dollar value of its LUSD debt.
+_**Collateral Surplus**_: The difference between the dollar value of a Trove's SOL collateral, and the dollar value of its SOLUSD debt.
 In a full liquidation, this is the net gain earned by the recipients of the liquidation.

-_**Offset:**_ cancellation of liquidated debt with LUSD in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.
+_**Offset:**_ cancellation of liquidated debt with SOLUSD in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.

 _**Redistribution:**_ assignment of liquidated debt and collateral directly to active Troves, in proportion to their collateral.

-_**Pure offset:**_  when a Trove's debt is entirely cancelled with LUSD in the Stability Pool, and all of it's liquidated ETH collateral is assigned to Stability Providers.
+_**Pure offset:**_  when a Trove's debt is entirely cancelled with SOLUSD in the Stability Pool, and all of it's liquidated SOL collateral is assigned to Stability Providers.

-_**Mixed offset and redistribution:**_  When the Stability Pool LUSD only covers a fraction of the liquidated Trove's debt.
-This fraction of debt is cancelled with LUSD in the Stability Pool, and an equal fraction of the Trove's collateral is assigned to depositors.
+_**Mixed offset and redistribution:**_  When the Stability Pool SOLUSD only covers a fraction of the liquidated Trove's debt.
+This fraction of debt is cancelled with SOLUSD in the Stability Pool, and an equal fraction of the Trove's collateral is assigned to depositors.
 The remaining collateral & debt is redistributed directly to active Troves.

-_**Gas compensation:**_ A refund, in LUSD and ETH, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
+_**Gas compensation:**_ A refund, in SOLUSD and SOL, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
 Designed to ensure that liquidators are not dissuaded by potentially high gas costs.

 ## Development